epklein/website-change-detector/README.md

 4. **View results**
    - Changed URLs will be printed to the console.
-   - The script updates `checksum.csv` with the latest checksums and change dates.
-   - For each detected change, a cleaned HTML snapshot is saved in the `snapshots/` directory, named by its checksum.
-A log of changes is kept in `snapshots/snapshots.log`.
+   - A log of changes is kept in `snapshots/snapshots.log`.

 ## How it works